Stefouch/sebedius-yearzero-discord-bot/README.md

   <img src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" width="160">
 </a>

-Let's thank **Joe Guilmette, Narcomed and all my other patrons** and generous donators who are supporting this project and are making it possible! _May the bot be merciful with their rolls._
+I want to specifically thanks my patrons who are generous donators and supporting this project, making it possible.

+_May the bot be merciful with their rolls._

+- Foxy Foundry
+- Jonathan Barber
+- Dale Chenault
+- Kevin K
+- Mel Ellis
+- Oats
+- _And many others_

 # 📜 List of Changes